rangarajanpraneeth/acc-shm-reader/README.md

 # Notice

 By the way, I am working on a side project.
 It's a drop in replacement for the cluttered mess that is MoTeC I2.
-It will also be real time instead of post lap analysis like MoTeC.
+In the context of Assetto Corsa Competizione, MoTeC doesn't support real time telemetry, which is the gap I intend to fill.
 If that sounds interesting to you, sign up for the waitlist, because it is coming SOON.

+Waitlist link coming soon too XD